djabsjunior/backend-coding-challenge/README.md

 The REST API endpoint provides auto-complete suggestions for large cities.

-- The endpoint is exposed at `https://suggestionsapicoveobackendchallenge.azurewebsites.net/suggestions/suggestions` (Microsoft Azure).
+- The app is deployed on Microsoft Azure exposed at `https://suggestionsapicoveobackendchallenge.azurewebsites.net`.
+You can test it via Swagger by adding the extension `/swagger` to the homepage url.
-- The partial (or complete) search term is passed as a querystring parameter `q`
+- The partial (or complete) search term is passed as a querystring parameter `q`.
 - The optionals querystring parameters `latitude` and `longitude` help improve the relative scores.
 - The cities data are collected from the Geonames API at `http://api.geonames.org/searchJSON?name_startsWith={q}&cities=cities5000&maxRows=10&country=US&country=CA&style=MEDIUM&username=jbvouma` where `q` is the partial (or complete) search term (see second point).
-- The endpoint returns a JSON response with an array of scored suggested matches
+- The endpoint returns a JSON response with an array of scored suggested matches:
-    - The suggestions are sorted by descending score
+    - The suggestions are sorted by descending score.
-    - Each suggestion has a score between 0 and 1 (inclusive) indicating confidence in the suggestion (1 is most confident)
+    - Each suggestion has a score between 0 and 1 (inclusive) indicating confidence in the suggestion (1 is most confident).
-    - Each suggestion has a name which can be used to disambiguate between similarly named locations
+    - Each suggestion has a name which can be used to disambiguate between similarly named locations.
-    - Each suggestion has a latitude and longitude
+    - Each suggestion has a latitude and longitude.